datajutsu-jpl/power_Learn/README.md

 The count gives the appropriate count when filter comes into the action.

- -Step 24 : Created bar chart for cisualizing the count of patients admitted with type, this is helpful in showing the patients incomming and outgoing with result types
+ -Step 24 : Created bar chart for visualizing the count of patients admitted with type, this is helpful in showing the patients incomming and outgoing with result types

 	The total admission including all the types
 	2019 - 5.34k